How To Install Zabbix Server 4.x on CentOS 7 / RHEL 7

 Configure Zabbix repository

-Zabbix is not available in our base OS by default, so install Zabbix repository configuration package.
+Zabbix is not available in our base OS by default.
+So, we need to install the Zabbix repository configuration package to obtain Zabbix packages.

-Use the following command to install Zabbix server along with MySQL database support package on your system.
+Use the following command to install the Zabbix server along with MySQL / MariaDB database support package on your system.

 To begin using the Apache with the Zabbix server.
 Zabbix configuration file needs to be updated with TimeZone.

 Update the below line with correct timezone.
-Find more time zones in the official site.
+Find more time zones from the official site.

 php_value date.timezone America/New_York